You won’t regret setting—and achieving—these financial goals and resolutions.

 “Debt is absolutely the worst thing from a financial standpoint in the world,” says Moraif.
 It's also frustrating and overwhelming, and that, says Hutchins, can make us avoid it instead of attacking debt head-on.

-Get started: Some ways of paying off debt are more efficient than others—if you have a lot of credit card debt, for instance, you should pay off the one with the highest interest rate first.
-And when it comes to student loans, you'll want to consolidate debt and reduce your interest rate, recommends Hutchins, who notes that reducing your interest rate by just two or three percent adds up to significant savings over the long term.
+Get started: Some ways of paying off debt are more efficient than others: If you have a lot of credit card debt, for instance, you should pay off the one with the highest interest rate first.
+And when it comes to student loans, you'll want to refinance or consolidate to reduce your interest rate, recommends Hutchins, who notes that reducing your interest rate by just 2 or 3 percent adds up to significant savings over the long term.
 But if the thought of doing that research feels daunting, Moraif says, pay a little bit each month.
 “Just the act of doing can be powerful,” he notes.

 5. Sock away savings for an emergency.

 “Make sure you have an emergency fund set up—typically that’s between three to six months of expenses,” says Hutchins.
 How much you need to save depends on your personal situation—if you have kids, if you’re the sole breadwinner, if you’re single, etc.

 Getting started: This amount of money can sound overwhelming.
 Take it step by step—start by opening a separate savings account for your emergency fund.
 That way, you won’t use it for non-emergency spending.
 Set achievable goals for how much you’ll save each week.
 Then, make sure not to put this money at risk, says Hutchins.
 It can be tempting to use it to pay down debt, but you want your emergency fund to be available in case something unpredictable (a burst water pipe, a lost job) comes up.
 And, Hutchins says, don’t despair if an emergency comes up and you have to dip into your emergency savings; that’s why you have it.

 6. Start—or continue—funding your retirement account.